 We realise that our children come from a wide range of backgrounds and we are sensitive to the needs of the child who may not have experienced the traditional family unit.
 Every child is unique and special and the school strives to meet the spiritual, academic, emotional and social needs of each one.
 We encourage our children to believe that every avenue in life is open equally to all.
 As part of our global community, we wish to foster attitudes of tolerance, understanding and respect for all humanity.
 The values of equality and justice are gently nurtured.
 Being aware of the many cultures, religions and traditions around us, the children are encouraged to broaden their knowledge and understanding of the rich tapestry of life.

 Local Arrangements for the Consideration of Complaints

 Should parents feel dissatisfied, they should contact the Headteacher in the first instance as the internal organisation and discipline of the school are her responsibility.
 Parents are welcome to write to the Chairman of Governors, in confidence, marked “Personal”, C/O the school.
-A copy of the complaints procedure is available at the school.
+A copy of the complaints procedure is available at the school and our website.